grid-line

 Decentralized social media operates on independently run servers.
 It reduces the power and control that traditional platform owners have over both users and content.

-Exploding Topics data shows search interest in decentralized social media is up 6,500% in the last 5 years amid rising dissatisfaction with platforms like Facebook, Instagram, and X.
+Exploding Topics data shows search interest in decentralized social media has more than doubled in the last 5 years amid rising dissatisfaction with platforms like Facebook, Instagram, and X.

 "Decentralized social media" growth chart

-“Decentralized social media” searches are up 6500% in the last 5 years.
+“Decentralized social media” searches have risen 138% in the last 5 years, peaking at over 4,000 searches per week recently.

 The average user now spends time on 6.8 social platforms per month, a 2.3% YoY increase.
 This suggests users are comfortable engaging with multiple platforms simultaneously.